jeankueo/autohotkey/usk.dei/README.md

 Purpose
 --------------
-I have a US layout keyboard, but I need to type typical German umlaut like üöäß.
-German keyboard has an extra key right to left shift key which types "><|".
-To type these impossible smbols (due to this missing key), I wrote this simple script.
+I have a US layout keyboard, but I need to use German input method, so as to type typical German umlaut like üöäß.
+German keyboard has an extra physical key right to left shift key which types "><|".
+To type these impossible smbols (due to this missing key in US keyboard), I wrote this simple script.
 See following img.
-White deutsch keyboard has extra key which is highlighted, and I also marked the keys on black US keyboard I used to simulate this key.
+White deutsch keyboard has extra key which is highlighted.
+The marked the keys on black US keyboard are used to simulate this key.

 Deu | US
 --------- | --------